The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Reflecting on Our Progress and Looking Ahead

-The 2022-23 academic year marked the end of our eleventh year as a research center.
-The SJRC has become a dynamic and collaborative infrastructure for training the next generation of humanities, natural and social science researchers and engineers who are trained to pursue their research and make discoveries in ecosystems where ethics and justice are primary concerns.
-The Center and its affiliated faculty remained key partners in creating innovative training, curriculum, and research across campus that recognizes the questions of ethics and justice at stake as we forge knowledge and innovations.
+The 2023-24 academic year marked the end of our twelfth year as a research center.
+The SJRC has become a dynamic and collaborative infrastructure for training the next generation of scholars from the natural and social sciences, humanities, engineering and the arts to pursue their research and make discoveries in ecosystems where ethics and justice are primary concerns.
+The Center and its affiliated faculty remain key partners in creating innovative training, curriculum, and research across campus that recognizes the questions of ethics and justice at stake as we forge knowledge and innovations.
 In particular, we continued to deepen our collaborations with our colleagues in Science and Engineering, particularly through future HBCU Summer Undergraduate programs; and our colleagues in Critical Race and Ethnic Studies to develop an undergraduate minor in Science and Justice.
-We also deepened and extended our national and international networks through the launch of our LEED initiative.
+We also deepened and extended our national and international networks through the launch of our LEED of STEMM initiative and our national science policy work.

 Reflecting on our progress and growth, we continue to refine Center practices, and document them in the SJRC Handbook.
-Center Manager, Colleen Stone continued to meet with Director Jenny Reardon and Sociology Department Manager Jessica Lawrence to better understand and delineate responsibilities of administrative tasks related to running the Center.
-Reardon and Stone also continued to envision specific ways in which SJRC can provide effective support to the educational and research efforts of our diverse faculty community.
+Center Manager, Colleen Stone continued to meet with Founding Director Jenny Reardon and Sociology Department Manager Jessica Lawrence to better understand and delineate responsibilities of administrative tasks related to running the Center.
+Reardon, James Doucet-Battle, and Stone also continued to envision specific ways in which SJRC can provide effective support to the educational and research efforts of our diverse faculty and student communities.

 We are committed to developing future research collaborations, and seek collaborators from all divisions at UCSC and in the UC system, as well as in the community.
 We will continue to provide a critical and dynamic space that supports the diverse needs of our faculty, researchers, students, and staff.